GrumpyGel/yasl-Yet-another-SMTP-Limit/README.md

   <h3 align="center">yasl-Yet-another-SMTP-Limit</h3>

   <p align="center">
     This is a module to apply hourly and daily limits to the number of messages hMailServer accounts can send.

-This was created to stop hacked accounts being used to send spam (or at least very much limit it).
+  This was created to stop hacked accounts being used to send spam.
     <br />
     <br />
     <br />